khtrivedi84/RevisionAI/README.md

 Importance Indicators: Class Recording Summarizer automatically identifies the importance of each topic for various academic purposes, such as exams, midterms, assignments, or preparing for future lectures.
 This feature assists you in prioritizing your study or preparation efforts based on the significance of each topic.

 Saves Time and Effort: By automating the process of summarizing class recordings and extracting crucial information, the application saves you valuable time and effort.
 You can quickly access the most vital details from your lectures, enabling a more focused and efficient approach to studying and review.

+### Upcoming Features

+Pinecone vector database, Retrival Search and Retrival Augmentation technique to use class materials such as Slides or reference books as a knowledge base for more accurate summaries and question answering.

+Integrated ChatGPT to do general question answering

+Integration of GPT-4 32k model for accurate results and bigger context window

+LangChain for text splitting and chunk creation

 ## Getting Started